 Francesca Southerden teaches a broad range of topics within medieval Italian literature.
 She is interested in hearing from graduate students who would like to work on thirteenth- or fourteenth century Italian literature and culture, especially Dante, Petrarch and the early lyric tradition.
 She is also happy to supervise projects with an interdisciplinary focus within medieval Italian literature.

-In addition to being Associate Professor of Medieval Italian at the University of Oxford, and Fellow of Somerville College.
-Professor Southerden holds the post of Lecturer in Italian at St Catherine’s College and at Lady Margaret Hall.
-She previously held the post of Assistant Professor of Italian and Medieval-Renaissance Studies at Wellesley College, MA (2010-2016).
+In addition to being Professor of Medieval Italian at the University of Oxford, and Fellow of Somerville College, Professor Southerden holds the post of Lecturer in Italian at St Catherine’s College and at Lady Margaret Hall.
+Prior to Oxford, she held the post of Assistant Professor of Italian and Medieval-Renaissance Studies at Wellesley College, MA (2010-2016).

-A list of publications can be found on my departmental page.
+A list of publications can be found on Professor Southerden’s departmental page.

 Landscapes of Desire in the Poetry of Vittorio Sereni (Oxford: Oxford University Press, 2012).